polisquad/akka-project/README.md

 To guarantee exactly-once delivery both the source and the sink must take part in the snapshot mechanism.
 Both the source and the sink use text files and they both save, as their state, a file pointer they seek to know where to read/write.
 This is enough to mock a real-world scenario in which there is, for example, a Kafka source and a Cassandra sink taking part in the checkpointing.
 The other stateful operator which takes part in the snapshot by saving the accumulated <Key, Value> pairs is the Aggregate operator.

 ## Stateful Operators
-As stated, there are three operators with a state: the source, the sink and the aggregate operator.
+As already mentioned, there are three operators with a state: the source, the sink and the aggregate operator.
 They take part in the checkpointing mechanism by writing their state to disk.
-Actually, also the other operators takes part in the checkpointing by default basically by saving nothing.
-Therefore it is easy to modify the existing operators or to create new ones with an application specific state.
+Actually, also the other operators take part in the checkpointing by default even though they don't write anything to disk.
+Therefore it is easy to modify the existing operators or to create new ones and make them stateful.

 # Example usage